-$$IV(n) = \frac{\delta'n A_1 MLM \operatorname{max} (BA_1 MF_1, A_1 (I - MF_1))}{e_n},$$ where max(X,Y) is the element-by-element max operator.
-In this definition, we plug in the above matrices and the GIIPS shock vector F_I .
+$$IV(n) = \frac{\delta'n A_1 MLM' \max\left(BA_1 MF_1, A_1(I-MF_1)\right)}{e_n},$$ where max(X, Y) is the element-by-element max operator.
+In this definition, we plug in the above matrices and the GIIPS shock vector $F_1$ .

-Table 1 lists the top 10 banks by deleveraging sensitivity IV(n).
-To see how IV(n) differs from more direct exposures, we also report direct vulnerability, along with each bank's leverage.
-Rankings in terms of indirect and direct effect are far from being perfectly correlated, which suggests that they provide different information.
-The Spearman rank correlation between direct and indirect exposure to GIIPS is .17 (significantly different from zero at 7%).
+Table 1 lists the top 10 banks, sorted according to IV(n).
+To see how IV(n) differs from more direct exposures DV(n), we also report direct vulnerability, along with each bank's leverage.
+Rankings in terms of indirect and direct effect are far from being perfectly correlated: the Spearman rank correlation between DV and IV with respect to a GIIPS shock is 0.17, and is not significantly different from 0 at the 5% level.
 On average, the direct impact of a full-blown GIIPS crisis would be to wipe out 1.11 times the equity for the average bank.
-To this direct effect, the impact of deleveraging would add some 302% of the equity of the average bank.
+To this direct effect, the impact of the subsequent deleveraging would further wipe out some 302% of the equity of the average bank.
+As a reminder, all estimates of the impact of deleveraging are contingent on our price impact estimate discussed earlier.

-We then regress cumulative returns over 2010 and September 2011 of each bank on indirect vulnerability, controlling for direct vulnerability, bank size (as measured by log of bank total exposure $log(a{nn})$) and leverage.
-These controls ensure that vulnerability to the deleveraging process IV(n) indeed adds something beyond a bank's direct exposure.
+We then regress cumulative returns over 2010 and September 2011 of each bank on indirect vulnerability, controlling for direct vulnerability, bank size (as measured by log of bank total exposure $log(a{nn})$ ) and leverage.
+These controls ensure that vulnerability to the deleveraging process IV(n) adds explanatory power beyond a bank's direct exposure.
 Table 2 shows these results.

 The first three columns are simple OLS regressions.
 Out of 90 banks covered by the stress tests, only 51 are publicly listed, and we have complete returns data for 49 of them.
 To reduce sensitivity to outliers, we also report median regression results in columns 4-6.
 Both sets of results confirm that the differences in indirect vulnerabilities explain part of the cross-section of bank returns during the crisis.
-In OLS results, the R^2 of indirect vulnerability alone is 9%, compared with some 14% when direct exposure is also included.
+In OLS results, the $R^2$ of indirect vulnerability alone is 9%, compared with 14% when direct exposure is also included.
 The bank size control does not affect the estimated impact of IV(n) on returns.
 The direct and indirect vulnerabilities have the same explanatory power on the cross-section of bank returns.
 For two banks that are one sample standard deviation apart in terms of IV(n), cumulative returns drop by 5 percentage points more in the bank most exposed to sector-wide deleveraging.